Carole is a London-born jazz pianist, saxophonist and composer who has been living in Ireland since 1986.

 Arboreal is the trio's second album, released February 2020 and features another collection of outstanding compositions.

 'One of the most original jazz composers in Ireland' Irish Times

 'a rare and exceptional talent' Irish Times

 Carole formed Zrazy with vocalist Maria Walsh in 1991.
 Their debut CD Give It All Up won the 1992 Hot Press/Music Critics Best New Band Award.
-Carole has since recorded four further albums of critically-acclaimed and award-winning music with Zrazy.
+Carole has since recorded five further albums of critically-acclaimed and award-winning music with Zrazy.
 Their 1998 album Private Wars won an American GLAMA award (Gay and Lesbian American Music Award) for Best Jazz.
 Zrazy performed this year at the Galway Jazz Festival, the Cork Jazz Festival and have toured extensively in North America and Europe.